Law School of the Pontificia Universidade do Curitiba, Paranà (PUCPR)

 – Martina Coli, University of Firenze, Protecting EU democracy through legislation: potential and challenges.

-– Giorgia Bulli, Department of Social and Political Sciences, Conspiracy theories, anti-European attitudes and contestation of European values: an analysis of right-wingers in Europe.
+– Giorgia Bulli, University of Firenze, Conspiracy theories, anti-European attitudes and contestation of European values: an analysis of right-wingers in Europe.

 – Enza Cirone, University of Firenze, Advancing European Autonomy in the Digital Sphere: Challenges,Opportunities, and Future Directions.